 This document offers answers to frequently asked questions about Medicare’s Limited Income NET Program.

-Limited Income NET tutorial (link opens in new window)
+Limited Income NET advocacy module (link opens in new window)

 Watch this presentation to learn how the LI NET program eliminates gaps in prescription drug coverage for low-income Medicare beneficiaries.
 The tutorial also educates viewers on immediate-need coverage, retroactive coverage and program enrollment.